liseda-lab/Supervised-SS/README.md

 ## (2) Taxonomic Semantic Similarity Computation
 For semantic similarity calculation, provide:
 * A dataset file with the previously described format;
-* A ontology file in OWL format;
+* An ontology file in OWL format;
-* A annotations file in 2.0. or 2.1.
+* An annotation file in 2.0. or 2.1.

 To run, compile the command:
 ```
 python3 SS_Calculation/run_SS_calculation_SAs.py
 ```

-For a taxonomic SSM this command will create, a **SS file** with the SS between each pair of entities for each semantic aspect using the defined SSM.
+This command will create a **SS file** with the SS between each pair of entities for each semantic aspect using the defined taxonomic SSM.
 The description of this text file is [here](https://github.com/liseda-lab/Supervised-SS/blob/main/SS_Calculation/SS_files/SS_file_format_GO.txt).

-For a embedding-based SSM, this command creates a **embedding SS file**.
+For a embedding-based SSM, this command creates an **embedding SS file**.
 The description of this text file is [here](https://github.com/liseda-lab/Supervised-SS/blob/main/SS_Calculation/Embeddings_SS_files/SS_file_format_GO.txt).
 In addition to the SS file, it creates **embedding files** (one for each semantic aspect).
 The description of the embedding text file is [here](https://github.com/liseda-lab/Supervised-SS/blob/main/SS_Calculation/Embeddings/Embeddings_format.txt).